muhammadasif2017/muhammadasif2017/ReadMe.md

 </p>

 I build web applications end to end, from the interface down to the data layer.
 Four years of it so far, mostly TypeScript — enterprise platforms, an e-commerce backend, and a customer enrollment system handling live sign-ups.

+A lot of that has been fixing things that already existed rather than starting from a blank file: a dashboard that polled when it should have been listening, queries that were slow because nobody had gone back to look at the indexes.
+I like that kind of problem.
+The constraints come from the system instead of a spec, and you can measure whether you actually solved it.

+I also keep two projects of my own running in production.
+The CI/CD, the server and the certificates are all mine to fix when they break, which has taught me more than any tutorial did.
+I use Claude Code daily and read everything it writes before it lands.

 Open to full-stack and backend engineering roles.